Need Legal Guidance About Trusts and Probate?

 Colorado Trust and Estate Planning Attorney Offers Aid

 Most people dream about the kind of house they will live in, the type of car they will drive, and all the other perks that come with an established estate.
 What usually does not accompany those dreams are the details that come with said adulthood, such as estate planning and forming living trusts, to protect all of those things; however, ensuring that these details are taken care of is imperative if you do not want your beloved valuables to fall into the wrong hands.
 A Colorado trust and estate planning attorney from our firm can help you secure everything that you have worked so hard to attain.

-Wiegand Attorneys has over 40 years of experience in estate management and probate law, providing direct guidance in managing trusts, decedents’ estates, and other fiduciary responsibilities.
-Since fees are based on actual time spent and not on the percentage of assets, we’ll arrange these fees to accommodate almost any budget.
+Wiegand Attorneys & Counselors has over 40 years of experience in estate management and probate law, providing direct guidance in managing trusts, decedents’ estates, and other fiduciary responsibilities.
+Since fees are based on actual time spent and not on the percentage of assets, we will arrange these fees to accommodate almost any budget.
 We have offices in Denver and Breckenridge, and we are licensed to represent clients in both Colorado and Louisiana.
 We can help anyone who lives in either state who is a beneficiary or descendant navigating his or her way through state probate and trust law as it applies to them.
 A Colorado trust and estate planning attorney from our firm is proficient in business law as well as estate planning in order to complement our probate law and trust services.

 - Investment decisions.